Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "What *were* you expectin’?"

-"Well...you did justice."
+"Well... you did justice."

 "You were expectin’ a rampage," he said, not unkindly.

-"Not...I mean, yes, at first.
+"Not...
+I mean, yes, at first.
 But not more recently.
 I don’t mean I was expecting you to be merciful, but at the same time, I think I knew you would be…" Uriigo scratched his own ear at the half-baked thought. "...but justice is aloof.
 I wasn’t expecting warmth afterwards."

 "I am the font of justice, not justice itself.
 I’m allowed some feeling," he said with some gentle humor.
 "Uriigo, you just went through a trial that coulda broken ‘ya, and instead you came out showin’ all the qualities I admire.
 I can’t *not* appreciate that."